leegengyu/vulnhub-box-walkthrough/dc-4.md

 * Opening up `flag.txt`, we have come to the end of this challenge!
 ![](/screenshots/dc-4/flag.jpg)

-# Method 2 (teehee + crontab)
+## Privilege Escalation Method 2 (Edit cron jobs using teehee) ##
 * Credits goes to [s1gh](https://s1gh.sh/vulnhub-dc-4/).
 I did not quite understand it at first, probably because due to my lack of knowledge in how teehee had worked, as well as his use of symbolic links in Unix which taught me a great deal as well.
 * We see from `/etc/crontab` the list of commands that are executed at a specified frequency.
 ![](/screenshots/dc-4/crontab.jpg)
 * The idea is that we will insert our choice of command into crontab through `teehee`, since we currently do not have write permissions to the file.
 * Run `sudo teehee /etc/crontab`, and then `* * * * * root chmod 4777 /bin/sh`.
 We do not use the append option of teehee because the file ends with a # character, which means that whatever that is appended to it is treated as a comment, and will not be executed.
-Without specifying any options, it means that we are replacing the entire file's contents with our one-liner here.
+Without specifying any options, it means that we are **replacing the entire file's contents with our one-liner here**.
 * The entry placed into the crontab file means that universal permissions are given for /bin/sh, and that the cron job is executed every minute:
 ![](/screenshots/dc-4/binShUniversal.jpg)
 * Next, simply run `/bin/sh`, and we are now `root`!